Arch9SK7/MenuDump/README.md

 ♥ Reboot.
 Then pray or have A9LH.
 Check if you see your edits.

-♥♥♥Many thanks to the GBATemp community, Asia81, and a few more honourable mentions for the programs to do have made this possible.
+♥♥♥ Many thanks to the GBATemp community, Asia81, and a few more honourable mentions for the programs to have made this possible. ♥♥♥